woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/2-install-en.md

 ```

 #### Checking panel type
-> Remember your panel type (Tianma or EBBG), you will need this later
+> Remember your panel type (Tianma or Huaxing), you will need this later
 ```cmd
 adb shell panel
 ```